PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 Mickey Mantle came to … well, as far as anyone knows, he didn’t come to Redlands.
 But his longtime friend, Billy Martin, showed up here at least once.

 Then there was Willie Mays.
 I can’t honestly say that the “Say Hey Kid” ever set foot on Redlands soil.
-But me, the sports editor from Redlands, took part in a rare discussion that probably never came up in baseball circles.
+But me, a sports editor from Redlands, took part in a rare discussion that probably never came up in baseball circles.

 It would’ve made a nice little change in Cashman’s song, “Willie … Almost Mickey … and the Duke …”